joelhawksley/identity/talks/2021/slides.md

 # Innovation

-^ and consider ways to ensure Rails continues to innovate and stay relevant for the long term.
+^ and consider ways

+^ we can ensure Rails stays relevant for the long term.

 ^ PAUSE